Allokik-Pranshu/E-CHALLAN-/README.md

 THIS PROJECT IS MADE BY ALLOKIK PRANSHU
-For any firther queries please feel free to contact me  on allokik.pranshu2000@gmail.com
+For any further queries please feel free to contact me  on allokik.pranshu2000@gmail.com